Canariiii/LearnEdge/README.md

 If the technologieas were have been my choice I maybe will have change from Mongoose and MongoDB to Sequalize and SQL.
 But the frontend i wouldn't have change it.

-I've had fun doing this project it give the chance to learn
+I've had fun doing this project it give the chance to lear

 [Express.js]: https://img.shields.io/badge/express.js-000000?style=for-the-badge&logo=express&logoColor=white
 [Express-url]: https://expressjs.com/